rackerlabs/rackspace-how-to/content/cloud-servers/add-and-remove-glusterfs-servers.md

 ### Remove a brick

-Now, remove a brick from the volume.
+You can shrink volumes as needed while the cluster is online and available.
+Use the following command to remove a brick:

+    # gluster volume remove-brick <volName> <brickName> start

+Running `remove-brick` with the `start` option automatically triggers a rebalance operation to migrate data from the removed bricks to the rest of the volume.

 The following example removes brick 2:

     root@web01:~# gluster volume remove-brick www replica 2 192.168.0.2:/srv/.bricks/www start
     Removing brick(s) can result in data loss.
 Do you want to Continue? (y/n) y volume remove-brick commit force: success

 This command tells GlusterFS that the `www` volume will now keep only 2 copies of each file.
-It prompts you that you might lose data.
+It warns you that you might lose data, and prompts you to continue.

-If you were on a distributed volume, you would want to run the command as follows:
+If you want to remove a brick on a distributed volume, you should to run the following command instead:

     root@web01:~# gluster volume remove-brick www 192.168.0.2:/srv/.bricks/www start

-Then, `watch` it until it finishes:
+You can view the status of the `remove-brick` operation by using the following command:

     root@web01:~# watch gluster volume remove-brick www replica 2 192.168.0.2:/srv/.bricks/www status